FG generates N1.3bn from land registration fees – The Sun Nigeria

 According to her, since 2007 till now, the government has been able to execute 300 C of Os.

-“Housing department of lands and housing in the Federal Ministry of Works and Housing on daily basis chunks out 50 properties being properly titled.
-That means the Minister executes and consents to them.
+“Housing Department of Lands and Housing in the Federal Ministry of Works and Housing on daily basis chunks out 50 properties being properly titled.
+That means the minister executes and consents to them.
 So, on weekly basis, we ensure that 50 number properties are titled.
 And if you multiply it, it means in a month we will be able to chunk out 200.
-And of recent, since 2007 till now, we have been able to execute 300 C of Os.
-And from 2019 till date, the Minister has been able to consent to 518 secondary transactions.
+And since 2007 till now, we have been able to execute 300 C of Os.
+And from 2019 till date, the minister has been able to consent to 518 secondary transactions.
 This has helped title holders to improve their economic power.

-In his keynote address, the Minister of State for Works and Housing, Engineer Abubakar Aliyu expressed concern over the frequent land conflicts across the nations.
+In his keynote address, the Minister of State for Works and Housing, Abubakar Aliyu expressed concern over frequent land conflicts across the nation.

 Leave a Reply